Aharoni-Lab/KiCad-Library/readme.md

   * "Add"
   * Create a name like "KICAD_AHARONI_LAB" along with the path pointing to the root directory of this repo.
 * Now you will need to add the name and location of each library to KiCad.
-  * Click "Symbolic Library Editor"
+  * Click "Symbol Library Editor"
   * Preferences -> Manage Symbol Libraries
   * Click "Append Library"
   * Add Nickname and Library Path